-Where should responsibility for making decisions relating to the applicability of exceptions lie in Jordan?
-Is it realistic to expect the author and the information officer to work together on this?
+Where should responsibility for making decisions relating to the applicability of exceptions lie in the Maldives?
+Is it realistic to expect the author of a document and the information officer to work together on this?
 If not, how else could this be done?